syncfusion-content/angularjs-docs/angularjs/Signature/signature-customization.md

 ---
 layout: post
-title: signature customization
+title: Signature customization in AngularJS Signature Control | Syncfusion
-description: signature customization
+description: Learn here about signature customization in Syncfusion Essential AngularJS Signature Control, its elements, and more.
 platform: AngularJS
 control: Signature
 documentation: ug
 ---

-## Signature Customization
+# Signature Customization in AngularJS Signature

-### Background color
+## Background color

 Signature component allows you to set the background color for the component using the **e-backgroundcolor** property.
 When we set our required background, then the signature’s background color will be changed automatically.